Acko stock

 Frequently asked questions

-Is Acko still a private company?
+Is Acko a public or private company?

 What is Acko's valuation?